MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 2. Select all vendors or a range of vendors.

 *To view in-transit transfer inventory receipts, select to view all vendors or leave the From field blank if you want to view a specific range.
-In-transit transfer inventory receipts aren’t assigned to vendor IDs.*
+In-transit transfer inventory receipts aren't assigned to vendor IDs.*

 3. In the Documents list, select PO Number, Receipt Number, or Purchase Order Date as the sorting order.